Establishing and operating transparent

 Corporate Governance System

-Toyoda Gosei has adopted an audit and supervisory board system and set up the Shareholders’ Meeting, Board of Directors, Audit & Supervisory Board, and accounting auditors as statutory entities.
+Toyoda Gosei has chosen an audit and supervisory board company and set up the Shareholders’ Meeting, Board of Directors, Audit & Supervisory Board, and accounting auditors as statutory entities.
 We have also put in place internal auditors and other internal control systems including internal audits.
-The Board of Directors consists of eight directors and holds regular monthly meetings (extraordinary meetings held as needed), where matters prescribed by law or in the Articles of Incorporation and important matters related to corporate management are reported, discussed, and resolved.
+The Board of Directors consists of ten directors and holds regular monthly meetings (extraordinary meetings held as needed), where matters prescribed by law or in the Articles of Incorporation and important matters such as strategies related to corporate management are reported and resolved.

-A system of corporate officers is used to speed up decisionmaking and business execution.
+A system of corporate officers is used to speed up decision-making and business execution.
 Furthermore, by introducing the Chief Officer System in June 2023 and transferring some of the president’s authority and responsibilities to the Chief Officers, we will cross over the boundaries of business and regional operation bases to manage priority functions on a global basis, thereby realizing highly strategic business execution and accelerating the speed of management.
+Additionally, in June 2024, we delegated part of the Board of Directors’ decision-making authority to the executive side.
+Through this, we aim to enrich the discussion of management strategies in the Board of Directors, establish new Special Execution Meetings on important matters, and enhance execution speed and autonomous management.

-For important business matters, meetings for the General Managers’ Council and Management Council are held monthly.
-Functional council and committee meetings relevant to key areas such as technology, costs, and personnel are also held as needed to ensure appropriate management decisions.
+Moreover, for important business matters, decision-making meetings on important matters, General Managers’ Council and Management Council meetings are held monthly.
+Functional meetings and committee meetings relevant to key areas such as safety, quality, environment, technology, revenue, and personnel are also held as needed to ensure appropriate management decisions.

 The Audit & Supervisory Board consists of five members and holds regular meetings.
 Members also attend important meetings such as Board of Directors’ meetings and audit each department and subsidiary, through which they fulfill their function of auditing corporate management.
 Accounting auditors are external auditors who combine auditing functions with a commitment to ensuring an independent and fair auditing system.